 Icebreakers lead to conversations about hobbies and interests outside of work.
 It’s possible two employees who have not gotten along well will discover commonalities that improve their relationship.

 Don’t skip the icebreakers.
 Employees find it fun to learn about one another, discover common interests and share about their families.
 If you find it challenging to come up with icebreakers each week, ask a more outgoing employee to take this part of the meeting on.
 I’ve included a few of our favorite icebreakers in the downloadable agenda for you.

 Often business owners complain they are the only ones talking in the meeting and they get very little feedback from employees.
 Delegating the facilitation to an employee circumvents this.
 If you find yourself jumping in to fill in uncomfortable silence, imagine putting duct tape over your mouth 😉

-Dr. Sabrina Starling, The Business Psychologist™ and author of How to Hire the Best specializes in transforming time-, energy- and cash-sucking small businesses into highly profitable, Great Places to Work!
+Dr. Sabrina Starling, The Business Psychologist™ and author of How to Hire the Best specializes in transforming life- and cash-sucking small businesses into highly profitable, Great Places to Work!

 Employee problems can be one of the biggest stumbling blocks for any business owner.
 With her background in psychology, and years of coaching small business owners to extraordinary results, Dr. Starling knows what it takes to find, keep and get exceptional performance out of your biggest investment-your employees.
-Access her comprehensive video training 5 Secrets to Exceptional Employee Performance (her gift to you!) at www.tapthepotential.com
+Access her comprehensive video training 5 Secrets to Exceptional Employee Performance (her gift to you!).

 WANT TO REPRINT THIS ARTICLE IN YOUR EZINE, BLOG OR WEBSITE?
 You’re welcome to, just please include the authors’ bio with the reprint.